Robins Island: History

+The island was officially exempted from a Southampton land conveyance under the name "Robins Island" as early as 1640, but archival documents fail to specify who or what "Robin" was.
 Robins Island was part of the 1636 deed to William Alexander, Earl of Stirling by King Charles I in which Alexander received all of Long Island and adjacent islands.
 Alexander gave James Farret power to act as his agent and attorney in settling Long Island.
 In 1637, Farret was allowed to choose 12000 acre for his personal use.
 Farret chose Shelter Island and Robins Island for his use.
 Farret, in turn, sold the islands to Stephen Goodyear, one of the founders of the New Haven Colony in 1641.
 In 1651, it was purchased by Nathaniel Sylvester and his partners Constant Sylvester, Thomas Middleton, and Thomas Rouse.

 The island was purchased by Parker Wickham in 1715.
 According to the Southold Town Records, Joseph Wickham was the owner of the Island in 1734.
 His son—Joseph Wickham (died 1749)—inherited the island and his son Parker became the owner of the island in 1779.
 The island and other nearby lands in Suffolk County were confiscated in 1779 during the American Revolution by act of attainder, and Wickham, a Loyalist, was banished from the state.
 Under a Legislature of the State act it was declared that Parker Wickham forfeited his estate and it was sold, on August 5, 1784, to Caleb Brewster and Benjamin Tallmadge who had been members of the Culper Spy Ring during the American Revolutionary War.
 They sold it to Ezra L'Hommedieu in the 1790s.
 When L'Hommedieu died, his executors sold it to Benjamin Horton and James Reeve.

 By 1851, Wooster and Goodale owned the island.
 Ira B. Tuthill and Jeremiah G. Tuthill purchased parts of the island and, by 1857, Ira B. Tuthill owned the entire island.
 In 1873, he sold it to George E Horne, acting as an agent for James Wilson.
 In 1878, the island was sold back to Ira B. Tuthill under foreclosure.
 Tuthill sold it to Abraham Ingraham in 1881 for $22,000.
 Ingraham, who was from New York, used the island for hunting quail and other game.